 What is PropTech?

-- Smart Buildings: IoT-enabled sensors that monitor energy use, temperature, and security to enhance efficiency and sustainability.
+• Smart Buildings: IoT-enabled sensors and digital twins that monitor energy consumption, indoor climate, and security in real-time, enhancing building efficiency, occupant comfort, and sustainability.

-- AI and Big Data: Algorithms that analyse market trends, predict property values, and streamline investment decisions.
+• AI and Big Data analytics: Algorithms and predictive data models analyse market trends, forecast property values, and optimise investment strategies to enable faster, data-driven decision-making.

-- Blockchain in Real Estate: Secure, transparent transactions and smart contracts that reduce fraud and paperwork.
+• Blockchain in Real Estate transactions: Secure, transparent transactions and smart contracts that reduce fraud and paperwork.

 Why is PropTech a growing area of interest?